• Skip to main content

 • all purpose flour

-• Granny Smith - Tart!
-These will pair really well with the sweetness of this dessert.
+• Granny Smith Apples- The tart flavor of this apple pairs really well with the sweetness of this dessert.

 • Rome - A super red apple and not too tart.
 A great all-around apple.
 Good for pies, crisps, and apple sauce.